thurloat/thurloat.github.com/about.rst

 :status: publish
 :title: About

 Hi!
-I'm Adam Thurlow -- a 26 year old fiancée with cats.
+I'm Adam Thurlow -- a 27 year old husband with cats.
 I masquerade as a software engineer living in Halifax, Nova Scotia.
 I am an ardent programmer, I have a passion for learning new technology and I do my best to evangelize the ones that I believe in.